 Learn the best ways to prep your lawn for fall.

 Most homeowners assume that at the end of the summer, their grass care duties are over.
-Nothing could be more wrong.
-The truth is, fall is the time when your lawn needs you the most.
+They’re wrong, though.
+The truth is that fall is the time when your lawn needs you the most.
 That’s the best time to get it ready for spring.
 Follow these five steps and you’ll have the healthiest lawn you’ve ever had next spring when things start greening up again.

 If it’s been a dry fall, make sure the soil is moist going into winter.
 It’s very stressful for the root system to go for months in bone-dry soil.
 Even when it’s cool, the soil is still losing moisture to the atmosphere, just not as quickly as it does when it’s hot.